Chart Color Schemes

 Residential development activity is lower than average in Epping according to AreaSearch's national comparison of local real estate markets

-Average construction cost for new dwellings is around $330,000.
-This year, $253.5 million in commercial approvals have been registered, indicating robust local business investment.
-Compared to Greater Melbourne, Epping has significantly lower building activity (82.0% below regional average per person), which typically strengthens demand and prices for existing properties.
-New development comprises 70.0% standalone homes and 30.0% attached dwellings, preserving the area's suburban character focused on family homes.
+Average construction cost for new dwellings is $330,000.
+This year saw $253.5 million in commercial approvals, indicating robust local business investment.
+Compared to Greater Melbourne, Epping's building activity is 82.0% lower per capita, potentially strengthening demand and prices for existing properties due to scarcity of new dwellings.
+Nationally, activity is also lower, suggesting market maturity and possible development constraints.
+New developments consist of 70.0% standalone homes and 30.0% attached dwellings, preserving Epping's suburban character focused on family homes.

 With around 432 people per approval, Epping indicates a mature market.

-By 2041, Epping is projected to grow by 17,457 residents.
-If current development rates persist, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.
+By 2041, AreaSearch estimates Epping will grow by 17,457 residents.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting stronger price growth.

 Frequently Asked Questions - Development